yuulive/hfkhv/README.md

 ## `pgfine migrate`

+- Uses `PGFINE_ADMIN_CONNECTION_STRING` to create a new database and role referenced in `PGFINE_CONNECTION_STRING` using `/pgfine/create/*.sql` scripts (if they do not exist).
-- Uses `PGFINE_CONNECTION_STRING` credentials to connect to database.
+- Uses `PGFINE_CONNECTION_STRING` credentials to connect to a working database.
 - Applies new scripts in `./pgfine/migrations/` and updates version in `pgfine` table.
+(This is skipped if the database is newly created).
 - Scans all objects in `./pgfine/` and builds the dependency tree.
 - Calculates hash of each object script file.
 - Attempts to update each object whose script hash does not match the one in the `pgfine` table (or drop the object if it was deleted).
-- Updates `pgfine` table with newest hashes.
+- Updates `pgfine_objects` table with newest information.
+- Inserts into `pgfine_migrations` executed migration scripts.

 ## `pgfine drop --no-joke`